 Permanent markets open all year round, but become Christmas-themed towards the end of the year, with festive decorations, stalls and Christmas trees.

-Pop-up markets consist of a number of temporary wooden huts selling gifts, food, drink and other items.
+Pop-up markets consist of a number of temporary (mostly wooden) huts selling gifts, food, drink and other items.
 Often there is a bar and eating area too.
 These are usually erected just for the Christmas season, so are usually in place from the middle of November.
 Some of these are operated by the same company, so some pop-up markets have similar stalls.
 You’ll often find the same items for sale in many of the pop-up markets, such as Christmas ornaments, food and other gifts.

 Because most of these markets are very similar, don’t feel you’re missing out if you don’t visit them all – just pick one or two based on their location.